S.C. Resilient Coastal Communities Collaborative Program

 Background

 A watershed-based resilience planning effort, the S.C.
-Resilient Coastal Communities Collaborative Program began working with communities in summer 2023 to co-produce plans for flood risk reduction approaches in waterways that flow across county and municipal boundaries with the intent of 1) building the capacity of underserved communities in empowering them to plan for climate resilience, and 2) taking a more holistic watershed-based approach in planning to maximize benefits and minimize negative impacts on adjacent communities.
+Resilient Coastal Communities Collaborative Program began working with communities in summer 2023 to co-produce plans for flood risk reduction approaches in waterways that flow across county and municipal boundaries with the intent of 1) building the capacity of communities in empowering them to plan for resilience, and 2) taking a more holistic watershed-based approach in planning to maximize benefits and minimize negative impacts on adjacent communities.
 This program will build off of the Consortium’s model of engaging in meaningful information exchange and knowledge co-production with coastal communities to enhance their resilience.
-The program is being funded by $750,675 from the National Fish and Wildlife Foundation’s National Coastal Resilience Fund and will focus on situationally vulnerable and underserved communities in the Salkehatchie River Basin.
+The program is being funded by $750,675 from the National Fish and Wildlife Foundation’s National Coastal Resilience Fund and will focus on communities in the Salkehatchie River Basin.

 Project Partners